Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Numerical simulations - Linear and nonlinear regime

-\Figref{fig18a} depicts the simulation domain alongwith boundary conditions while \ref{fig18b} shows a sample adaptive grid employed.
-The initial conditions in our simulations are obtained from linear theory presented in section \ref{sec:lin_stab}.
-In both upper and lower fluids, we initialize the velocity field using a velocity-field represented as base-state (eqn. \ref{eq2.1}) plus perturbation.
+Figure \ref{fig17a} depicts the simulation domain alongwith boundary conditions while \ref{fig17b} shows a sample adaptive grid employed.
+The initial conditions in our simulations are obtained from linear theory presented in \S\ref{sec:lin_stab}.
+In both upper and lower fluids, we initialize the velocity field using a velocity-field represented as base-state (eqn. \ref{eq2.1}) plus perturbation \mgt{(eqn. \ref{eq2.3})}.
 The perturbation field is obtained from the analytically computed eigenfunctions in eqn. \ref{eq2.11}.
 Note that there is only one free-parameter in our linear theory, viz. the value of $\eta_0$.
-The value of this is chosen such that the steepness $k\eta_0=0.02$ for all simulations, consistent with the linear theory assumed.
-The interface is initialised using eqn. \ref{eq2.4} employing the fastest growing wavenumber in each case, as computed from the dispersion relation, eqn. \ref{eq2.12} travelling rightwards.
+The value of this is chosen such that the steepness $k\eta_0=0.02$ for all simulations, consistent with the linear theory assumed (\mgt{small steepness}).
+The interface is initialised using eqn. \ref{eq2.4} employing the fastest growing wavenumber in each case, as computed from the dispersion relation in eqn. \ref{eq2.12}, \mgt{for a Fourier mode} travelling rightwards.